xvht/Solvent/README.md

 https://following.kty.lol/{userId}
 ```

-Where `{userId}` is the ID of the user you want to fetch the last 100 followers of in ascending order.
+Where `{userId}` is the ID of the user you want to fetch the last 100 followers of the user in ascending order.

 This will return a JSON object with the following structure: